Experience endless hours of outdoor fun at Cheakamus Crossing's neighbourhood park.

 - Public washrooms

-- Greening up the site with non-irrigated grasses and trees
+- Landscaping with non-irrigated grasses and trees

-The Bayly Park project total budget is $1.68 million, of which 10 per cent was funded from the Resort Municipality Initiative from the Province of British Columbia, and 90 per cent from existing municipal reserves.
+The Bayly Park project total budget was $1.68 million, of which 10 per cent was funded from the Resort Municipality Initiative from the Province of British Columbia, and 90 per cent from existing municipal reserves.
 The project also received grants:

 - BC Hydro and Tree Canada donated $8,000 towards the purchase of trees and in 2016 a further $6,200 was donated to purchase trees near the BMX track.